linh-n/blog/content/resources/2025-08-03-loading-3d-model-can-be-fun/index.md

 ![Advanced rendering](images/advanced.gif#full "Advanced rendering")

-The following code block is an implementation of the custom shader, and it concludes the article.
-Thank you for reading and I hope you can get something out of this long article.
+The following code block is an implementation of the custom shader, and please beware that I was using a z-up system instead of three.js's default y-up.
+This concludes the article, thank you for reading and I hope you can get something out of this long article.

 ```ts
 import * as THREE from "three";